AnTulcha/Celbridge/README.md

 1. Install the latest `.msix` version of Celbridge from the [releases](https://github.com/AnTulcha/Celbridge/releases) section of the Github page.
 2. Install the .NET Desktop Runtime if prompted.
-3. Run the Celbrifge `.msix` installer.
+3. Run the Celbridge `.msix` installer.

 > [!NOTE]
 > Celbridge currently runs on Windows only.
 A macOS version is planned, and a Linux version may be possible depending on demand.